Oct. 4: Messier traded to Rangers by Oilers

 THIS DATE IN HISTORY: Oct.
 4

 1991: The future of two teams is altered dramatically when the Edmonton Oilers trade their captain, Mark Messier, to the New York Rangers.

-After playing on all five of the Oilers' Stanley Cup-winning teams from 1984-90 (one more than the Rangers' total since entering the NHL in 1926), Messier holds out and is traded to New York for forwards Bernie Nicholls, Steven Rice and Louie DeBrusk.
+After playing on all five of the Oilers' Stanley Cup-winning teams from 1984-90 (two more than the Rangers' total from 1926-91), Messier holds out and is traded to New York for forwards Bernie Nicholls, Steven Rice and Louie DeBrusk.

 Messier's effect on the Rangers is immediate: They win the Presidents' Trophy as the NHL's best regular-season team in 1991-92 and again in 1993-94, then end a 54-year championship drought by winning the Stanley Cup in 1994, with Messier scoring the Cup-winning goal in Game 7 of the Final.

 The Oilers don't return to the Cup Final again until 2006, then fail to qualify for the Stanley Cup Playoffs again until 2017.

 1926: The Detroit Cougars, one of three new teams set to begin play the following month, purchase the Victoria Cougars from the defunct Western Hockey League for $100,000.
 Players from Victoria make up nearly half of the first-year Detroit team.

 1991: The San Jose Sharks make their NHL debut in a 4-3 loss to the Vancouver Canucks at Pacific Coliseum.
 Forward Craig Coxe, a native of Chula Vista, California, scores the first goal in Sharks history.
 The Sharks go 17-58 with five ties in their inaugural season.